eschnou/gepetto/README.md

-# Gepetto - Run QA Tests written in natural language
+# Gepetto - A minimalistic cli-based Operator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Gepetto** is an AI-powered natural language task execution framework that allows anyone to write and run tasks using natural language.
+**Gepetto** is a minimalistic cli-based Operator: an AI Agent that uses its own browser to perform tasks for you.
 The primary use case is running browser test cases, but it could be used for any other task automation needs.
+It supports a wide variety of AI models and can leverage any tools exposed through MCP.

 ## 🛠️️ Key Features

-- Running a task described in natural language
+- Execute a task described in natural language
 - Sequential step processing, only proceed to next step if previous succeeded
-- Capturing task results in JUnit XML
+- Reporting task results in JUnit XML
-- Support all LLM supported by Spring AI (gpt, claude, ollama, etc..)
+- Support a wide variety of LLM (gpt, claude, ollama, etc..)
 - Supports MCP to connect to third party actions providers

 ## 🤖Example of a Test Execution